chili74/USA-SALES/README.md

 11. Data Segmentation - Customers segmented into  VIP, Regular, and New tiers based        on total spend and months active, then counted per segment

+## Key Business Insights

+- Corrected data type were essential before any date -or sales-based analysis could be trusted.
+- Sales performance varies by state and product category, with a small st of customer and products driving a disproportionate share of        revenue.
+- Year-over-year performance analysis surfaces which products are gaining and losing momentum, not just which are largest.
+- Customer segmentation identifies a VIP tier worth prioritising for retention efforts.

+## Lessons Learned

+This project reinforce the importance of validating column data types before analysis - the initial nvarchar -type date produced the incorrect result until diagnosed and corrected.
+It also demonstrates how sql and a Tableau project complement each other: SQL for precise, auditable, calculations, and Tableau for accessible, interactive exploration of the same.